N0ury/ImapNote2/README.md

 - it's possible to modify notes (change note on detail screen, then save it with disk icon)
 - navigation uses ActionBar (minSdkVersion=14)
 - app has been modified to handle sticky notes used by Kerio Connect servers
 - even if not recommended, untrusted certificates can be used.
-A new option permits it
+- imap port number can be choosed.
+993 is no more the only one accepted
+- security can be plain text, SSL/TLS or STARTTLS

 This app is available at Google Play under the name "ImapNote2".
 But for people who don't have access to this market, it will be possible to compile source code.
 Furthermore, an apk is available in bin directory.